jojo2357/GitHub-Views-Logger/README.md

 ## Notes:
 Github will be changing their api to no longer accept username+password.
 This means you will need to create an API key for this in May 2021.
-I do not know enough on the matter atm to fix it or anything so I will update this repo when I have more information.
+I do know enough on the matter atm to fix it!
+Just stick a PAT in place of .
 In the meantime, enjoy your data logger!

 along with that, I hope to create a data parser to combine views and clones from all repos into one .csv file, thus making graphs and charts much easier.